National Emergency Center in Albania - Creating an integrated ambulance service from scratch

 “Calls are filtered per province.
 Each hospital that dispatches ambulances has a small switchboard which receives the calls from its province.
 Calls arrive both by dialling 127 and 112, but the difference with the National Emergency Center is that hospitals have not a precise system of call registration.
 They only take down the patients data and dispatch, Meanwhile, the National Emergency Center of Tirana has a more precise way of registration.
 It is fitted out with an integrated system which disposes of any technology to define the traceability and the list of the calls: telephone book, info list, patient’s sheet, triage and type of vehicle dispatched.

 In remote sites, thanks to this new management, we improved the times of arrival on the scene.
 An ambulance on-call can cover a maximum 25 km to reach the scene in time, which means reaching the patient within 30 minutes.

 For what concerns a helicopter, it has been dispatched via hospitals signal which dispatches the vehicle and then the patient transported to the same hospital to be treated.
 To require the helicopter service, you need to dial a landline number, reachable also out of Tirana.”

 As the National Emergency Center, your duty is also to provide evacuations.
 Which are your standards in Albania?

 “Regarding the standards of evacuation, for now, each province has its own standards.
 At the moment, I suppose it would be a good idea for adopting a unique evacuation guideline for the entire country.
 We will work on it.”

 Which are the next projects in development for the future?

-” Our idea is to expand the areas with the unique number for emergency 127, here in Albania.
-This means a best registration of the patients and a best control and management of the several scenarios to treat. this way allow us to perform better in case of emergency.
+” Our idea is to expand the areas with a unique number for emergency 127, here in Albania.
+This means the best registration of the patients and the best control and management of the several scenarios to treat. this way allow us to perform better in case of an emergency.
 Until 2017, we took care of Tirana city only.
 Now we are working to expand the service to the entire province of Tirana.